Skip to content

 Undergraduates

-No, but you do need to request a new I-20 or DS-2019 by completing the Returning Student I-20 Request.
-F-1 students who are outside of the U.S. for more than five months and not registered full-time are required to obtain a new I-20 prior to returning to the U.S.
+No, but you do need to request a new I-20 or DS-2019 by submitting the Returning Student I-20 Request form through MyISSS.
+F-1 students who stay outside the U.S. for more than five months without full-time registration must obtain a new I-20 before returning.

-Students gone for two or more quarters, summer quarter excluded, are required to apply for a new I-20 from the ISS Office and to submit a Returning Student Request Form to the Office of the University Registrar.
+Students who have been away for two or more quarters (excluding summer) must request a new I-20 from the ISS Office and submit a Returning Student Request Form to the Office of the University Registrar.

 Graduate Students